giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

     }
 }
 ```
-* **CustomAuthenticationSuccessHandler**: Defines what happens when authentication is successful.
+* **CustomAuthenticationSuccessHandler**: Defines what happens when authentication is successful or not.
   - successHandler handles what needs to happen:
     - If authentication is successful: generates the jwt token for the newly authenticated user and saves it in a cookie that is attached to the response sent to the client.
 Then the response saves the cookie and redirects the user to the home page.
-    - If authentication is not successful, it will log the failure reason and redirect the user back to the login page with an error parameter.
+    - If authentication is not successful, it will log the failure reason and redirect the user back to the login page with an error.
 ```java
 public class CustomAuthenticationSuccessHandler
         implements AuthenticationSuccessHandler {